arthas009/Traffic-Sign-Detection-using-Faster-R-CNN/README.md

 # Step by Step guide Installation on Windows.
 It's a long road, so please stay in patient and do whatever I say in the steps.
 # (ADIM ADIM ANLATIM.
 DEDİĞİM HERŞEYİ HARFİ HARFİNE UYGULAYIN)

+# Youtube link here; https://www.youtube.com/watch?v=hfUQ3X_CFLE.
+I tried to explaing as possible as I can.
+Sorry for my bad speech by the way :)

 # 1-) Install Models from https://github.com/tensorflow/models as .zip file
 # 1-) (https://github.com/tensorflow/models adresindeki dosyayı .zip olarak indirin)
     Create a file and name it as 'tensorflow1' in your C:/